 Anti-Slavery is dedicated to eliminating all forms of trafficking and slavery through research, policy development, law reform, professional practice, education and advocacy to support the human rights of trafficked, enslaved and exploited people.
 We provide comprehensive legal advice, representation and assistance to people who have experienced trafficking or slavery in Australia, including advice about immigration, citizenship, human rights, employment law, family law, criminal law, victims’ compensation and more.
 Our legal staff are qualified solicitors as well as registered migration agents.
 The values of client confidentiality, the provision of timely and accurate legal advice, professional ethics and best practice are of the utmost importance to us.

 We advocate for changes to laws and policies that will improve the protection of the rights of people who have been trafficked or enslaved.
 Our Director, Associate Professor Jennifer Burn, is an immigration and administrative law specialist.
-She represents Anti-Slavery Project on the Australian Government National Roundtable on People Trafficking and is the author of leading immigration law texts as well as many articles and submissions about how Australia can improve its response to trafficking.
+She represents Anti-Slavery Australia on the Australian Government National Roundtable on Human Trafficking and is the author of leading immigration law texts as well as many articles and submissions about how Australia can improve its response to trafficking.
 Our team include lawyer Cinda Viranna, law students, law graduates, volunteer social workers and recent graduates.
 Ruth Chandler is our centre coordinator.
 We convene the Sydney Community Trafficking Network, which brings together a range of community-based groups working collaboratively to address trafficking, pool resources and consult on the development of policies.

 Some of our other activities include:

 - New research priorities on forced and servile marriage, deceptive recruitment and the supply chain.